Environment

 Green Steps in Manningtree!

 The decision was based on growing concerns about the herbicide's possible effects on humans, animals and the environment.
 Councillors are keen to make Manningtree a greener place and to increase biodiversity at this time of increasing awareness of environmental issues.
-The trial will be reviewed in October.

-The two councillors expressed the view that we are so lucky to live in an area as outstandingly beautiful as Manningtree.
+The Councillors expressed the view that we are so lucky to live in an area as outstandingly beautiful as Manningtree.
 During the Covid-19 crisis, the importance of our local environment and our need for nature has become increasingly obvious.
 With this in mind, the council is also looking into changing the management of some of the small green spaces in the town.
-By growing patches of appropriate wild
+By growing patches of appropriate wild flowers and changing some mowing schedules, it would be possible to add interest to our surroundings for all to enjoy, and at the same time, increase our insect population.
+This, in turn, would support wildlife higher up the food chain such as birds, including our iconic swifts, which need all the help we can offer.
+If anyone

 PACE Plastic Free Campaign